Most famous Scythian silver Amphora/Vase from Chertomlyk Royal Kurgan in Ukraine

 Check out my new hardcover book

-There is a great probability that Scythian king Atheas was buried in the Chertomlyk barrow.
-The king is famous by the fact that at age of 90 years he fought against Philip II of Macedon and was killed in the battle.
-There are conflicting reports about how the battle ended.
-It is possible that Philip II, the father of Alexander the Great, received his leg wound in that battle and had to retreat after the loss.
+As it turns out, Prof. Furtwanger was correct and Dr. Minns was wrong about the dating of the vase.
+There is a great probability that Scythian king Atheas (ca. 429 BC – 339 BC) was buried in the Chertomlyk barrow.
+The king is famous by the fact that at age of 90 years he fought against Philip II of Macedon, the father of Alexander the Great and was killed in the battle.
+Read about New Perspective on the Outcome of that Battle >

 Griffins tearing stug